52311C/CindyK.github.io/index.md

 ## 🚧 Latest Projects

 ### 🥫 GrubMate – Food Donation & Security App
 A mobile app that connects donors and recipients to reduce food waste.
-Built with Flutter, Firebase, Supabase, and Google Maps API.
-👉 [View Project](#) *(Add your live link or repo)*
+Built with Flutter, Firebase, and Supabase 👉 [View Project](#) *(Add your live link or repo)*

 ---